Welcome to Part 4 of our WordPress Web Traffic Blueprint article series, where we show you how to automate traffic to your site using WordPress.

 The Benefits Of Automating The Traffic-Getting Process With WordPress

-What I’d like to share with you now, is a free, simple, and effective formula that lets you automate your traffic-getting process with WordPress.
+What we’d like to share with you now, is a free, simple, and effective strategy that lets you automate your web traffic generation process with WordPress.

 With this strategy, you will be able to:

-- Determine which marketing channels you should invest more time, budget, and efforts on,
+- Determine which marketing channels you should focus more time, budget, and efforts on,

-Many automated traffic solutions tend to focus on black hat methods, such as manipulating search engine results.
+Many automated web traffic solutions tend to focus on black hat methods, such as manipulating search engine results.
 This is not what the focus of this article series is about.
-In fact, we strongly urge you to avoid using black hat solutions, sites, methods, and anything that violates the terms of service and policies of services like Facebook, Google, Twitter, etc..
+In fact, we recommend avoiding black hat software, methods, websites, and anything that violates the policies and terms of service of services like Google, Twitter, Facebook, etc..

-What we are focusing in this article is to show you how to be smart with your resources and automate your content distribution so you can leverage your time and marketing efforts, and get additional exposure online from websites that your target audience frequents.
+The focus of this article is to show you how to be smart with your resources and automate your content distribution in order to leverage your time and marketing efforts, and get additional exposure online from sites that your target audience frequents.

 An Automated Content Distribution, Traffic And Lead Generation, And Sales & Marketing System

-As we’ve just seen in the previous section, most small business owners lack the time, resources and financial means to engage in the kind of content marketing that many online experts recommend.
+As we’ve just seen in the previous section, most businesses lack the time, resources and financial means to engage in the kind of content marketing that many experts recommend doing.
 What you want to do, then, is to be strategic and work smart within your limited resources.

 (Set up an automated content distribution, lead and traffic generation, and sales and marketing system with WordPress)